Analysis | Zelensky’s scathing speech to Germany

 The themes of Zelensky’s speech were familiar, and he wasn’t saying anything about Nord Stream 2, for instance, that he hasn’t said before in front of a U.S. audience.
 In June 2021, he told American media that the pipeline was a “weapon” in Russia’s possession.
 “It is not very understandable … that the bullets to this weapon can possibly be provided by such a great country as the United States.”

-But it’s important to note that his challenge to President Biden on Tuesday was very much in line with how he’s talked about these issues with other Western leaders.
+But it’s important to note that his challenge to President Biden on Tuesday was very much in line with how he has talked about these issues with other Western leaders.
 It’s true of how he spoke to Canada and Prime Minister Justin Trudeau — whom he repeatedly addressed directly as “Justin” — and it’s somewhat true of how he spoke to the U.K. House of Commons last week, in which he invoked that country’s plight in World War II.

 Zelensky’s address to Biden was also followed Thursday by a bit of counterprogramming from his chief of staff.
 Andriy Yermak appeared on CNN on Thursday morning after Biden announced new measures to combat Russia, and he made a point to hail Biden as someone who knows his country better “and who has done more than all presidents of United States.”